jollyroger911/MedApp/README.md

+Current final version of the project stored in WebSocket-chat branch.

 The idea of the project is a "medical" application, that allows to have an online doctor consultation (online chat), look through personal medical history, make an appointments, etc.

 Acces to an application must be provided by admin(in work).